Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 ## Housing your data and functions in a package

-While this book isn't meant to be an expose on how to use the R language, R has some great features for analytic work that are worth exploring.
+While this book isn't meant to be an expose on how to use the R language, R has some great features for analytics work that are worth exploring.
 They will make our lives easier as we move through the subsequent chapters.
-Analyitical work tends to be repetitive and housing your functions in a package will make your life easier and worth living.
+Analytically focused work tends to be repetitive and housing your functions in a package will make your life easier and worth living.
 There are many resources available that make building your own package easy and we'll cover the basics here.

 There are two packages that will make building packages really simple: `devtools` [@R-devtools] and `roxygen` [@R-roxygen2].
 There are also numerous resources on how to build your own package.
 Rstudio even has some built-in-tools that makes this process even easier.
 I want to demonstrate this process because it is really easy and is incredibly useful.